 Brittany was a member of a historic delegation of activists in Palestine in July 2016 to build solidarity between Black and Palestinian liberation movements and if you remember, she was the force that recieved national recognition for challenging white feminism during the Women's March.
 This year, she was recognized by The Daily Record for her professional accomplishments, community service and commitment to inspiring change.

-In her free time, she enjoys African dancing, practices ritual work and leads nature-based workshops across the city.
+Brittany holds a B.S. from Towson University.
+In her free time, she enjoys social dancing, practices ritual work and leads nature-based workshops across Baltimore.